 Indications

-Clinical studies have shown the evaluation of dexpanthenol in wound healing applications.
-These small clinical trials used the drug as a pastille and or spray to heal wounds in postoperative endotracheal intubation, endoscopic sinus surgery, and tonsillectomy.[7][8][9]
+Clinical studies have been conducted on dexpanthenol in wound healing applications.
+These small clinical trials used the drug as a pastille or spray to heal wounds in postoperative endotracheal intubation, endoscopic sinus surgery, and tonsillectomy.[7][8][9]
 The use of dexpanthenol shows better clinical outcomes in these clinical trials.
-Regardless, further studies are necessary to generalize drug efficacy.
+Regardless, further studies are necessary to determine drug efficacy.

-Dyslipidemia is another field that can potentially use vitamin B5.
+Dyslipidemia is another field that can potentially benefit from vitamin B5 use.
 Since vitamin B5 is essential for the biosynthesis of coenzyme A, it plays a role in the metabolism of lipids.
-One study concluded that pantethine (a derivate of vitamin B5) lowered cardiovascular disease risk markers in low to moderate-risk participants.[10]
+One study concluded that pantethine (a derivative of vitamin B5) lowered cardiovascular disease risk markers in low to moderate-risk participants.[10]
 These risk markers include LDL, HDL, and total cholesterol.

 Mechanism of Action